Zakat: Historical practice

 Zakat, an Islamic practice initiated by the Islamic prophet Muhammad, was first collected on the first day of Muharram.
 It has played an important role throughout its history.
 Schact suggests that the idea of zakat may have entered Islam from Judaism, with roots in the Hebrew and Aramaic word zakut.
 However, some Islamic scholars disagree that the Qur'anic verses on zakat (or zakah) have roots in Judaism.

 The caliph Abu Bakr, believed by Sunni Muslims to be Muhammad's successor, was the first to institute a statutory zakat system.
 Abu Bakr established the principle that the zakat must be paid to the legitimate representative of Muhammad's authority (i.e. himself).
-Other Muslims disagreed and refused to pay zakat to Abu Bakr, leading to accusations of apostasy and, ultimately, the Ridda wars.
+However certain tribes refused to pay zakat while staying under the name of Islam which was considered apostasy and led ultimately, to the Ridda wars.

-The second and third caliphs, Umar ibn al-Khattab and Usman ibn Affan, continued Abu Bakr's codification of the zakat.
+The second and third caliphs, Umar ibn al-Khattab and Uthman ibn Affan, continued Abu Bakr's codification of the zakat.
 Uthman also modified the zakat collection protocol by decreeing that only "apparent" wealth was taxable, which had the effect of limiting zakat to mostly being paid on agricultural land and produce.
 During the reign of Ali ibn Abu Talib, the issue of zakat was tied to legitimacy of his government.
 After Ali, his supporters refused to pay zakat to Muawiyah I, as they did not recognize his legitimacy.

 The practice of Islamic state-administered zakat was short-lived in Medina.
-During the reign of Umar bin Abdul Aziz (717–720 AD), it is reported that no one in Medina needed the zakat.
+During the reign of Umar bin Abdul Aziz (717–720 CE), it is reported that no one in Medina needed the zakat.
 After him, zakat came more to be considered as an individual responsibility.
 This view changed over Islamic history.
 Sunni Muslims and rulers, for example, considered collection and disbursement of zakat as one of the functions of an Islamic state; this view has continued in modern Islamic countries.

 Zakat is one of the five pillars of Islam, and in various Islamic polities of the past was expected to be paid by all practising Muslims who have the financial means (nisab).
 In addition to their zakat obligations, Muslims were encouraged to make voluntary contributions (sadaqat).
 The zakat was not collected from non-Muslims, although they were required to pay the jizyah tax.
 Depending on the region, the dominant portion of zakat went typically to Amil (the zakat collectors) or Sabīlillāh (those fighting for religious cause, the caretaker of local mosque, or those working in the cause of God such as proselytizing non-Muslims to convert to Islam).